starlilyth/Linux-PoolManager/README.md

 Reqirements: Linux running cgminer or clone.
 Built and tested on litecoin-bamt 1.2.
 Packages req: Perl5 + extensions, rrdtool.

-NOTE!!
-THIS VERSION IS NOT COMPLETE!
-I am porting this from a distro dependency, so things are broken still, including FarmView.
+NOTE!
 Installation does not check dependencies yet.
+This should work out of the box on BAMT, but may need some Perl modules on clean Linux installs.

 ------

-EASY PEASY SURE FIRE INSTALL INSTRUCTIONS: (WHICH ARE PROBABLY BROKEN)
+EASY PEASY SURE FIRE INSTALL INSTRUCTIONS: (but see the above note!)

 (Doing it this way ensures all the files will have the correct permissions.)